 In conversions of this type, one has to be careful to get the sign right in converting angles which are between 0 and -1 hours.
 This routine uses the sign bit of the hour argument, taking care to distinguish between +0 and -0 (their internal representations are different for floating point values).

-- Parameters: - hour (floating point): degrees part of angle - min (floating point): minutes part of angle - sec (floating point): seconds part of angle - Return value - (floating point): specified angle in radians skyDistanceRadians(ra1, dec1, ra2, dec2)
+- hour (floating point): degrees part of angle - min (floating point): minutes part of angle - sec (floating point): seconds part of angle skyDistanceRadians(ra1, dec1, ra2, dec2)